katknow/Drafts/timeline.md

 ## Displaying your Timeline

 There are a couple different methods you can use to view and/or display your timeline.
-You can add a timeline to an exhibit using the Exhibit Builder plugin or by using shortcode.
+Timeline integrates with the Exhibit Builder plugin by adding a new Timeline block option to exhibit pages.
+You can also add a timeline to a page using Shortcode.

-### Displaying Timelines with Exhibit Builder

-### Displaying Timelines using Shortcode